adhirranjan/cbsnet10/guides/git-with-gitea.md

 # Ledger.cs: set Version = "2.0"
 git commit -am "feat: version 2.0"    # stage tracked edits and commit — this change now exists only on feature/v2

-git switch main             # move back onto main, where Ledger.cs still reads "1.0" git switch -c hotfix/v11    # create branch #2, also off main — it has never seen "2.0"
+git switch main             # move back onto main, where Ledger.cs still reads "1.1" (Lab 3 set it) git switch -c hotfix/v11    # create branch #2, also off main — it has never seen "2.0"
 # Ledger.cs: set the SAME line to "1.1.1"
 git commit -am "fix: version 1.1.1"   # stage and commit — a second, different change to the same line